...And Justice for All (album): Lyrics

 The album title was revealed in April 1988: ...And Justice for All, after the final words of the Pledge of Allegiance.
 The lyrics address political and legal injustice as seen through the prism of war (including nuclear war) and censored speech.
 The majority of the songs raise issues that differ from the violent retaliation of the previous releases.
 Tom King writes that for the first time the lyrics dealt with political and environmental issues.
 He named contemporaries Nuclear Assault as the only other band who applied ecological lyrics to thrash metal songs rather than singing about Satan and Egyptian plagues.
 McIver noted that Hetfield, the band's main lyricist, wrote about topics that he had not addressed before, such as his revolt against the establishment.
 Ulrich described the songwriting process as their "CNN years", with him and Hetfield watching the channel in search for song subjects—"I'd read about the blacklisting thing, we'd get a title, 'The Shortest Straw,' and a song would come out of that."

 Concerns about the state of the environment ("Blackened"), corruption ("...And Justice for All"), and blacklisting and discrimination ("The Shortest Straw") are emphasized with traditional existential themes.
 Issues such as freedom of speech and civil liberties ("Eye of the Beholder") are presented from a grim and pessimistic point of view.
 "One" was unofficially nicknamed an "antiwar anthem" for its lyrics, which portray the suffering of a wounded soldier.
 "Dyers Eve" is a lyrical rant from Hetfield to his parents.
-Burton received co-writing credit on "To Live Is to Die" as the bass line is a medley of unused recordings Burton had performed prior to his death.
+Burton received co-writing credit on "To Live Is to Die" as the bass line is a medley of unused recordings Burton had performed before his death.
 Because the original recordings are not used on the track, the composition is credited as written by Burton and played by Newsted.
 The spoken word section of the song was erroneously attributed in its entirety to Burton in the liner notes.
 The first line was actually from the film Excalibur ("When a man lies, he murders some part of the world.") while the second line comes from Lord Foul's Bane, a fantasy novel by American writer Stephen R. Donaldson ("These are the pale deaths which men miscall their lives.").
 The second half of the speech ("All this I cannot bear to witness any longer.
 Cannot the kingdom of salvation take me home?") was written by Burton.